robotman2412/faerie-cpu/README.md

 |  1  |  0  |  1  |    y    | B
 |  1  |  1  |  0  |    y    | A - B
 |  1  |  1  |  1  |    y    | A & B

+Note: ALU modes 1101 and 0101 do not write to the flags register.
+This means that `ld` and `li` will never change the flags register.